-Figure 9: US corporate concentration has been fueled by mergers and acquisitions
+Figure 9: US corporate concentration has been fueled by mergers and acquisitions.

 This figure compares the market-cap concentration of the 500 largest US firms (vertical axis) to the US buy-to-build ratio (horizontal axis).
 The buy-to-build ratio measures the value of corporate mergers and acquisitions relative to greenfield investments.
-(I've used buy-to-build estimates from Joseph Francis.)
+(I've used buy-to-build estimates from Joseph Francis, 2013).
 The correlation shown here suggests that the neoliberal wave of corporate concentration was fueled by a corporate buying spree.
-Sources and methods
+(For more details, see the Appendix.)